JulianS1/BachelorProject/Bayes_test/README.md

 # ***Read***

+This directory contains all the code for the different Bayesian architectures created in Python.

 The data is never pushed to GitHub to preserve privacy.
 In order for the project to run you must add some folders.